Awards and decorations of the Bangladesh Liberation War

-Awards and decorations of the Bangladesh Liberation War were decorations which were bestowed by the major warring parties during the years of the Bangladesh Liberation War.
-Bangladesh, India and Pakistan all issued awards and decorations during the conflict.
+Awards and decorations of the Bangladesh Liberation War were decorations bestowed by the major warring parties for actions during the Bangladesh Liberation War.
+Bangladesh, India and Pakistan all issued awards and decorations related to the conflict.

-A listing of the medals bestowed after the Bangladesh War of Liberation are as follows:
+A listing of the medals bestowed are as follows:

 Bangladesh

 Gallantry awards

 A total of 677 participants of the Bangladesh War of Independence received gallantry awards for their service and bravery.
 Four categories of gallantry awards were created after the war in Bangladesh.
 These were: